hmerritt/groovebox-player/README.md

 3. Run the dockerized icecast: `docker run -p 7400:7400 -v template/icecast.xml:/etc/icecast2/icecast.xml moul/icecast`
 4. (optional) Add `template/nginx.conf` to existing nginx.conf for a cleaner URL

+#### Add Music
+1. Copy all music to be streamed to the server
+2. Run `ls -d "$PWD"/* > playlist.txt` from within the music folder to generate a playlist file which is used by `liquidsoap`

 #### Liquidsoap
 1. Install iquidsoap: `sudo apt-get install liquidsoap`
 2. Edit `template/playlist.liq` to fit your needs
 3. Run liquidsoap in a screened terminal: `liquidsoap template/playlist.liq`

 #### Web UI
-1. Copy `www` files into a web-server
+1. Copy `www` files onto a web-server